seedcase-project/seedcase-website/community/contribute/team/events/2022-10-in-person/index.md

     -   Git branch-based workflow (GitHub)
     -   When do we work synchronously together and how often
 -   GOVERNANCE
-    -   e.g. in general I'm responsible for overall plan and structure of project but that doesn't mean others don't get decision.
-We work as a team, each with areas of responsibilities but we all have a stake in this
+    -   How does overall decision making and responsibility structure look like?
+To communicate to others outside team how we do things.
+For instance, while I'm in general responsible for overall plan and structure of project, others can also be involved in decisions since those contributing also have a stake in the project.
 -   CODE OF CONDUCT
-    -   How do we want to work together and behave
+    -   How do we want to work together and behave?
-    -   How to resolve conflict
+    -   How to resolve conflicts?
 -   Tools to communicate with each other or for project management
     -   Which communication channels?
 (Discord/Slack/Zoom/etc)
     -   What tools to use to manage project?
 GitHub issues/board?